mrcnski/signor.dev/_posts/2020-12-22-must-have-osx-apps.md

 [[ Download ]](https://keepassxc.org/)
 {: .post-meta}

 Worth a mention is **KeePassXC**, one of the first programs I always install on new computers.
 It's a very nice password manager and is actively developed.
 It doesn't really have much to do with OSX, though, except for the integration with TouchID.
 After unlocking a database once, it can be unlocked subsequent times by pressing Enter and using TouchID.
-This is really useful since I set my database to unlock itself after a minute of inactivity for the extra security, which I urge you to adopt as a **Bytedude Best Practice**.
+This is really useful since I set my database to lock itself after a minute of inactivity for the extra security, which I urge you to adopt as a **Bytedude Best Practice**.

 {% include image.html name="must-have-osx-apps/keepassxc.png" alt="KeePassXC" width="718" %}